19:00 PM, 10th January 2020, About 2 years ago

 As of today, a video recorded at the Baker Street Property Meet in regards to tax planning solutions for landlords facing problems with the section 24 restrictions on finance cost relief has been watched more than 34,000 times.

 The following is an update to that video, again hosted by Ranjan Bhattacharya in an interview with Property118’s Hon.
-Legal Counsel, Mark Smith, Head of Chambers at Cotswold Barristers.Show Form To Book A Tax Planning Consultation
+Legal Counsel, Mark Smith, Head of Chambers at Cotswold Barristers.Show Book a Tax Planning Consultation

 The Case Study below explains why so many property rental business owners are considering incorporation, by comparing the tax position of a private landlord vs that of a private hotelier: